tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 ---------------
 Version History
 ---------------

+1.26:
+- NEW: Added support for trimmed sprites exported via TexturePacker.
+- NEW: UISlider now has horizontal and vertical styles.
+- FIX: UISlider now uses the collider's bounds instead of the target's bounds.
+- FIX: Sliced sprite will now behave better when scaled with all pivot points, not just top-left.

 1.25:
 - NEW: Added a UIGrid script that can be used to easily arrange icons into a grid.